ietf-wg-cellar/matroska-specification/notes.md

 ## SimpleBlock Structure

-This section describes the binary data contained in the `SimpleBlock` Element ((#simpleblock-element)).
+This section describes the binary data contained in the `SimpleBlock` element ((#simpleblock-element)).
 Bit 0 is the most significant bit.

 The `SimpleBlock` structure is inspired by the `Block` structure; see (#block-structure).
 The main differences are the added Keyframe flag and Discardable flag.
 Otherwise, everything is the same.